Federal Perkins Loan Program

 |Graduate and Professional Degree Students||$138,500—No more than $65,500 of this amount may be in subsidized loans.
 The graduate debt limit includes Stafford Loans received for undergraduate study.|

-PLUS loans are federal loans that graduate or professional degree students and parents of dependent undergraduate students can use to help pay education expenses.
-Direct Plus loans are provided by the U.S. Department of Education.
-To be eligible, borrowers must apply and be approved.
-To apply, the parent or graduate student needs to go to www.studentloans.gov and submit a request.
+Parent PLUS loans are federal loans provided by the U.S. Department of Education that parents of dependent undergraduate students can use to help pay education expenses.
+To be eligible, parents must apply online at www.studentloans.gov and be approved.
 The maximum loan amount is the student’s cost of attendance minus other aid.

 Federal Direct PLUS Loans disbursed on or after July 1, 2014 will have a fixed interest rate of 7.21%, and there is currently a 4.292% origination fee deducted from the funds prior to receipt at the university.
 Interest accrual begins at the point of disbursement.